NewcastleRSE/sweet-project-website/pages/sections/updates.md

 ## News and updates

-We have 26 sites open for recruitment.
+We have 30 sites open for recruitment.

-We currently have 260 participants recruited to SWEET.
+We currently have 281 participants recruited and randomised to SWEET.

 ## Recent presentations